 The long-term peace was shattered just three years later.
-In August 1854, a lame cow from a passing emigrant train strayed into a Brule Sioux encampment about eight miles east of Fort Laramie.
+In August 1854, a lame cow from a passing emigrant train strayed into a Brule Sioux encampment It will be an expensive cow. -Senator Sam Houston as U.S. prepares for war against the Plains Indians, 1855 about eight miles east of Fort Laramie.
 The Sioux were hungry and tired of waiting for their overdue treaty provisions, so they slaughtered and ate the beef.
 The cow's owner, a Danish emigrant on his way to Utah, lodged a complaint at Fort Laramie later that day.
 He stubbornly rejected all offers of payment for his lost animal, but demanded that the offenders be punished.